 Ramping restrictions include information about flow in the last hour from the previous day in the calculation.

 In the day-ahead and intraday markets, all trading across HVDC (high-voltage direct current) cables is subject to a ramping restriction of 600 MW.
 The restrictions imply that trade plans on all HVDC connections cannot be changed by more than 600 MW from one hour to the next.
 This restriction can be put on each of the cables individually or on a set of cables.

 Handling of ramping restrictions in day-ahead price calculation

 HVDC connections listed below are all subject to specific ramping restrictions.
 The restrictions have been imposed by the national transmission system operators Svenska Kraftnät, Energinet and Statnett.

 Ramping restriction between the Nordic system and the Continent is imposed separately on the links below.

 In addition, there is also a joint restriction for KontiSkan and Skagerrak.
 The ramping restriction sets a limit on the total incoming/outgoing power flow from Jutland on the two connections combined, which is due to internal grid limitations on Jutland, called Cut B.

 Reasons for ramping restrictions

 When imposing ramping restrictions, the Nordic transmission system operators have stated that frequent large changes in production and flow in the grid make it more difficult to control the frequency.
-The transmission system operators are therefore imposing the ramping restrictions on HVDC connections in order to reduce risks that might threaten the security of supply.
+The transmission system operators are therefore imposing ramping restrictions on HVDC connections in order to reduce risks that might threaten security of supply.

-Without restricting the maximum change of flow per hour (ramping) on interconnectors, very large ancillary services and operational reserves would be needed to handle imbalances within the operative hours.
+Without restricting the maximum change of flow per hour (ramping) on interconnectors, very large ancillary services and operational reserves would be needed to handle imbalances within operative hours.